aparcar/librenet6-gsoc/blog2.md

 * Offer a [`lime-app`](https://github.com/libremesh/lime-app) to execute Tinc's join command via web interface and show state of connection, like a simple IPv6 ping check.
+* Create a simple admin interface to show connected cloud gateways and used IPv6 subnets.

+# Next steps

+So far I spent most of the time on understanding LibreNet6, babeld, Tinc and CI and setting up a running testbed.
+Next week I'll create a LiMe package to be installed on CG's, setting up babeld and Tinc.
+Also I'll dig into the `lime-app` to understand the web framework and offer a simple interface for users.
+Lastly I'll write a guide for server owners how they can setup the *IPv6 server* on a Debian system, using real IPv6 or `6to4` tunnels in case only a public IPv4 is available.